League:

 The Football League re-branded as the 'EFL' and introduced a new style of shirt numbers, letters and competition sleeve patches.

-The pinstripes and v-neck collar were a modern interpretation of the early 1980's Spall shirts, whilst the sleeves were similar to the 1994-95 Manor Lesuire shirts.
+The wider pinstripes and thin v-neck collar were a modern interpretation of the 1980's Spall shirts, whilst the sleeves were similar to the 1994-95 Manor Leisure shirts.
+I also suggested a return to the simple Minoan Ox crest, which was adopted in time to feature on the 2015 shirts.

-The under-shirt base layers were now blue, as rules say they must be the same colour as the primary colour of the shirt sleeve.
+The under-shirt base layers were blue, as rules say they must be the same colour as the primary colour of the shirt sleeve.
 I thought yellow would have been a more appropriate choice, but I guess 'rules are rules'.

-The 2016 change colours were a ‘reverse’ colour combination of the home strip.
 The contrasting shoulder and rib panels were identical styling to the goalkeeper jerseys.

 The goalkeeper strips were refreshed with much brighter colours following the dark affairs from the previous season.

+For the home fixture versus Scunthorpe, the Oxford goalkeepers were incorrectly wearing the blue kit, which clashed with Scunthorpe’s sky blue shirts and socks.
 The kick-off was delayed whilst this was hastily rectified.
-For the first half, Simon Eastwood wore blue socks, and matching green socks were found for the second half.
+For the first half, Simon Eastwood wore blue socks, with matching green found for the second half.

 Despite a high-profile fourth-round tie against Newcastle, it was not until the fifth round tie at Middlesbrough that Oxford United wore shirts featuring FA Cup competition sleeve patches.